 You've got the freedom to use energy at your home any time you want.
 It's significantly easier for solar panels to power up your environment at night through battery storage but indirectly—solar batteries functions as the shift night rescue to make use of daytime power production.

-Solar cells absorb energy from the sun and fill your battery for a continuous supply of electricity.
+Solar cell absorb energy from the sun and fill your battery for a continuous supply of electricity.
 So, you've great stored electricity for future use.
 Instead of allowing excess power to your primary Grid, it will be a wise decision to reserve for yourself.

 One advantage of this approach is that you'll minimize monthly electricity costs.
 With this, you won't rely on the Grid.
 You can get control of your budget as well as peace of mind.
 What about during power outages?
 Today, many homeowners value battery as the backup option when the power goes off.